grafana/alloy/docs/sources/backwards-compatability.md

 ## Exceptions

-We strive to maintain backwards compatibility, but there are situations which may arise that require a breaking change without a new major version:
+We strive to maintain backward compatibility, but there are situations that may arise that require a breaking change without a new major version:

 * **Security**: A security issue may arise that requires breaking compatibility.